chinapedia/wikipedia.abstract.en/Page/Mahjong.md

 -   andwinter.

-Spring Summer Autumn Winter

 These animal tiles are used in Thailand, Malaysia, Singapore and local variations.
 They represent the cat, mouse, rooster and centipede.
 Like flower tiles, they also function as bonus tiles.
 However, as they have no corresponding seat position, any player who draws one of these gets a bonus point.

-Cat Mouse Rooster Centipede

 Dice, markers, and counting pieces

-Tion-Mahjong.JPG Depending on the variation, two or three dice are usually used to decide what part of the wall to start dealing from.
+Depending on the variation, two or three dice are usually used to decide what part of the wall to start dealing from.
 They are six-sided dice, traditionally but not necessarily Chinese dice with red one and four pips.

 The dealer marker is a round or square object that the dealer places to the side to remind players who the dealer is.
 The wind marker may be used which indicates the current prevailing wind.
 In some cases the dealer marker and the wind marker are represented by one large marker, usually a small wheel where one can swivel the outer circle to indicate the prevailing wind (which the dealer holds onto), a cube with the four winds placed onto four of the sides which can be placed in a hollow square (the dealer holds onto it), or a cylinder locked into frame which can be rolled to expose the wind on the top.
 Japanese mahjong, especially in a gambling environment, may optionally use four yakitori markers to indicate which players have not won a hand yet and has to pay a bonus.